Dragonheart: Plot

-Sir Bowen, an English knight of "the Old Code", mentors Saxon prince Einon in his ideals to make him a better king than his father Freyne.
-While suppressing a peasant rebellion, rebels ambush and kill Freyne.
-Then a young peasant girl named Kara accidentally wounds Einon's heart.
-Einon's Celtic mother Aislinn has Einon taken before a dragon and asks him to save the boy's life.
-The dragon makes Einon promise to be a just ruler with honor and replaces Einon's wounded heart with half his own.
-However, Einon proves more oppressive by enslaving the former rebels that killed his father and forcing them to rebuild a Roman castle.
+In 984 A.D., the knight Sir Bowen mentors Saxon Prince Einon.
+While suppressing a peasant rebellion, Einon's father, Freyne, is killed by the rebels.
+Peasant girl, Kara, later accidentally wounds Einon's heart.
+Einon's Celtic mother, Aislinn, asks a dragon to save his life.
+The dragon makes Einon promise to be a just ruler and replaces Einon's wounded heart with half of his own.
+Einon, however, proves oppressive by enslaving the former rebels that killed Freyne and forcing them to rebuild a castle.
 Einon also has Kara's father, who led the insurgents, blinded.
-Believing the dragon's heart has corrupted Einon, Bowen swears vengeance on him and all dragons by hunting them down.
+Believing that the dragon's heart has corrupted Einon, Bowen swears vengeance on him, and all dragons, by hunting them down.

-Twelve years later, Bowen has become a skilled dragonslayer.
-Meanwhile, Einon, having become a tyrant, has rebuilt his castle.
-Kara asks that he free her father after years of slavery; Einon agrees but kills him to "release" him.
-Monk and aspiring poet Brother Gilbert witnesses Bowen's prowess and follows him to record his exploits.
+Twelve years later, Bowen has become a skilled dragonslayer, but has lost his faith in moral and chivalric principles.
+Monk Brother Gilbert witnesses Bowen's prowess and follows him to record his exploits.
+Meanwhile, Kara asks Einon to free her father after years of slavery; Einon accepts, and kills him in order to "free" him.

-Bowen stalks a dragon to its cave, not knowing it's the one who shared his heart with Einon.
-The confrontation ends in a stalemate, during which the dragon states that he's the last one alive; they agree not to kill each other and instead form a partnership to defraud local villagers with staged dragon "slayings".
+Bowen stalks a dragon to its cave, not knowing that it is the one who saved Einon.
+The confrontation ends in a stalemate, during which the dragon states that he is the last of his kind; they agree not to kill each other and instead form a partnership to defraud villagers with staged dragon "slayings".
 Bowen later names the dragon after the Draco constellation, unaware of Draco and Einon's connection, through which they feel each other's pain.

 Kara, seeking revenge on Einon, is imprisoned after a failed assassination attempt.
-Realizing she is responsible for his near-death, Einon tries seducing Kara and making her his queen.
-Despising what her son has become, Aislinn helps Kara escape the castle.
+Realizing that she is responsible for his near-death, Einon tries seducing Kara and making her his queen.
+Despising what Einon has become, Aislinn helps Kara escape the castle.
 Kara tries to rally her village against Einon, but they sacrifice her to Draco instead.
 After Draco takes Kara to his lair, Einon arrives to recapture her and fights Bowen.
-While fighting, Einon demoralizes Bowen by declaring he never believed in the code and only used Bowen to learn how to fight.
-He gains the upper hand and nearly kills Bowen, but Draco intervenes and reveals his half-heart to Einon, making him flee in fear.
+He nearly kills Bowen, but Draco intervenes and reveals his half-heart to Einon, making him flee in fear.
 Kara asks Bowen to help overthrow Einon, but the disillusioned knight refuses.